explainers-by-googlers/locked-mode/README.md

 #### Event listener

-The API must provide a way for the site/app to get notified if Locked Mode is forcefully exited.
+The API must provide a way for the site to get notified if Locked Mode is forcefully exited.
 We propose adding a `Navigator: lockedmodechange` event, that fires whenever Locked mode is entered or exited.
 It is worth noting that there are situations where it is impossible to detect forced exits by the user, e.g. when they power cycle the device.
 This event should fire on detecting locked mode changes on a best-effort basis, e.g. when the API is called or when the user exits via the provided UI, and the fact that this event hasn’t been fired alone should not serve as a guarantee that the test session hasn’t been interrupted.

 ### Threat model

-This API has unusual security properties because in addition to the primary security concern of protecting the user from the remote site, Locked Mode also has to guard against abuse by the user (the student) against the test site/app.
+This API has unusual security properties because in addition to the primary security concern of protecting the user from the remote site, Locked Mode also has to guard against abuse by the user (the student) against the test site.
 Here we enumerate various ways that this could occur: